-The concept of “orgasmic birth” first received mainstream attention in the U.S. in January 2009, when the documentary Orgasmic Birth: The Best-Kept Secret aired in primetime on 20/20, prompting, presumably, some living room spit takes.
+The concept of “orgasmic birth” first received mainstream attention in the U.S. in January 2009, when the documentary Orgasmic Birth: The Best-Kept Secret aired in primetime on 20/20, prompting, presumably, some living room spit takes on the validity of the idea that orgasms help induce labour.
 The maternity ward application of decades-old research on masturbation as a natural painkiller — the release of oxytocin potentially soothes contractions and moves things along — shocked some and intrigued others enough that orgasmic birth seems, based on press coverage (finding numbers on this is impossible), to have had a brief moment.
 Now, the idea of climactic or pleasurable delivery seems to be gaining traction again.
 Women’s Day and Vice recently profiled Angela Gallo, an Australian doula, masturbating through her birth, and Fox News covered the “new” idea as well.
 It’s a sexy topic made sexier, perhaps, by the frank joy with which believers are happy to discuss their experiences and recommendations on camera.

 “I often recommend sex and masturbation before and during childbirth.
 Sex is safe in pregnancy right up until your water breaks,” Sarah Winward, a Toronto-based doula, says, noting that after the water breaks, sex or internal masturbation is not advisable, due to an increased risk of infection.
 “Clitoral stimulation is safe throughout labor and birth as it does not involve inserting anything into the vagina.”